Last Updated: 1st February 2019

 - Ahrefs – Largest index of live backlinks aka most reliable (Recommended)

-I highly recommend you get yourself an Ahrefs account, sign up for a free trial here.
+I highly recommend you get yourself an Ahrefs account, sign up for a 7-day trial here.

 Trust Flow is BS?
 Domain Authority is BS?
 These have been the trending comments in our community for a while now, but who do you believe?

 The only thing that matters is what Google thinks.
 Not Majestic, Moz, Ahrefs, or anyone else.

 From the moment Google announced they “have no plans to do further updates” to PageRank, there’s been no way of knowing exactly how Google measures a domains quality.